 Naturally differences do exist in our standards; however, almost all of the topics contained within the IASSC Lean Six Sigma Body of Knowledge can be found as an integral part of each of these other standards.
 The ASQ Body of Knowledge (BoK) defines areas outside of what IASSC believes the industry considers standard knowledge requirements for the designated belt.
 These areas include Enterprise Wide Deployment and DFSS, among others.
 However, the Define, Measure Analyze, Improve and Control (DMAIC) components of the IASSC & ASQ BoKs are almost identical.
 These facts further demonstrate the accuracy of the IASSC Lean Six Sigma Body of Knowledge as the relevant minimum competency standard in the industry.

-Disclaimer: It is not practical to survey and interview every organization and professional involved in Lean Six Sigma as to the content subject matters and methods that are used.
-IASSC has employed a variety of techniques to research, survey and garner feedback on the topics taught by various professionals and organizations in our best effort to supply the Industry with a Lean Six Sigma Body of Knowledge that is representative and worthy of being adopted as a viable and practical minimum competency standard.
-The IASSC Lean Six Sigma Body of Knowledge is a voluntarily adopted standard, which by various measures, has been widely accepted across the industry.
+1 It is not practical to survey and interview every organization and professional involved in Lean Six Sigma as to the content subject matters and methods that are used.
+In an effort to supply the Industry with a Lean Six Sigma Body of Knowledge that is representative and worthy of being adopted as a viable and practical minimum competency standard, IASSC has employed a variety of techniques to research, survey and garner feedback on the topics taught by various professionals and organizations.
+The IASSC Lean Six Sigma Body of Knowledge is a voluntarily adopted standard, which by various measures, has been widely accepted across the Industry.
 Information pertaining to the origins of the IASSC Body of Knowledge can be reviewed here.
 If you would like to provide your own input on the IASSC Body of Knowledge, we welcome you to contact us.